On the connected blocks polytope: Preliminaries

 \section{Preliminaries}

 By $G$ we denote an undirected graph with vertex set $V(G)$ and edge~set~$E(G)$.
 A connected graph $G$ is \emph{$2$-connected} (or \emph{biconnected}) if $\vert V(G) \vert \ge 3$ and $G-v$ is connected for every vertex $v \in V(G)$.
 Here, $G-v$ denotes the graph where $v$ and all its incident edges are deleted from~$G$.
 An edge $e \in E(G)$ is called a \emph{bridge} if the graph $G-e$, given by the graph with vertex set $V(G)$ and edge set $E(G) \setminus \{e\}$, has more connected components than $G$.
 A \emph{block} of $G$ is a maximal $2$-connected subgraph of $G$ or a bridge together with its two incident vertices, and by $\B$ we denote the set of blocks of $G$.
 If $H \subseteq G$ is a subgraph of $G$ whose blocks are contained in $\B$, we write $\B[H]$ for the set of blocks of $H$.
 For a subset of the blocks $\A \subseteq \B$ we denote by $G[\A]$ the graph that is induced by $\A$, i.e., $G[\A] \coloneqq \bigcup_{B \in \A}B$, and with $\B \langle \A \rangle \subseteq \B$ we denote the smallest set of blocks of $\B$ that induces a connected subgraph of $G$ containing $\A$.
 A vertex $v \in V(G)$ is a \emph{cut vertex} if $G-v$ has more components than $G$ and by $X \subseteq V(G)$ we denote the set of cut vertices of~$G$.
 Note that a connected graph on at least three vertices is $2$-connected if and only if it has no cut vertices.
-For a connected graph $G$ its \emph{block-cut tree}, denoted by $\T\coloneqq \T(G)$, is the tree with vertex set $V(\T)=\B\cup X$ and edge set $E = \left\{ \{B,v\} \mid B \in \B, \ v \in X \cap V(B) \right\}$.
-Note that the block-cut tree is indeed a tree.
+For a connected graph $G$ its \emph{block-cut tree}, denoted by $\T\coloneqq \T(G)$, is the tree with vertex set $V(\T)=\B\cup X$ and edge set $E = \left\{ \{B,v\} \mid B \in \B, \ v \in X \cap V(B) \right\}$\Xn{, see \Cref{fig:Example} for an example}.
+Note that the block-cut tree is indeed a tree\footnote{\Xn{The connectivity is immediate.
+Suppose there is a cycle in $\T(G)$.
+Since all edges of $\T(G)$ are between $X$ and $\B$, there are at least two cut vertices $v_1,v_2 \in X$, that belong to this cycle.
+But then $v_1$ and $v_2$ also lie in a common cycle in $G$, which is a contradiction.}}.
 We say that $G$ is a \emph{block path of length $n$} if $G$ has $n$ blocks $\B=\{B_1,\ldots,B_n\}$ such that $B_i$ and $B_{i+1}$ have a common vertex for $i \in [n-1]$, where $[\ell]$ denotes the set $\{1,\ldots,\ell\}$, and no other pair of blocks shares a common vertex.
 Equivalently, $G$ is a block path if and only if its block-cut tree $\T$ is a path.
 A \emph{cycle} in $G$ is a subgraph $C \subseteq G$ with pairwise distinct vertices $v_1,\ldots,v_n$, $n \ge 3$, and edge set $E(C)=\{v_iv_{i+1 \bmod n} \mid i \in [n]\}$.
 A graph $G$ is called a \emph{cactus graph} if any two cycles have at most one vertex in common.
 A graph $G$ is called \emph{Eulerian} if there exists a Eulerian tour in $G$, i.e., a route starting and ending at the same vertex traversing every edge of $G$ exactly once.
 Equivalently, a graph is Eulerian if and only if it is connected (except for possibly some isolated vertices) and every vertex has even degree.
 Observe that a Eulerian cactus graph is precisely one without any bridges and only one component containing edges.